Chris1320/SetupGuides/Shells/ZSH/ZSH.md

 > rm JetBrainsMono.zip
 > ```
 >
 > After running the above commands, set the font to `JetBrainsMono Nerd Font Mono` in GNOME Terminal.
+You might need to restart your terminal for the font to show up.

 Download and run the install script using either of the following commands: